-(1) "Call back" is defined as requiring an employee to return to his work station while on on-call status or for non-scheduled overtime assignments.
+- (1) "Call back" is defined as requiring an employee to return to his work station while on on-call status or for non-scheduled overtime assignments.
 Call back shall not include a return to work for reasons attributable to the employee (i.e., completion of reports, etc.).

-(2) If an employee is called back to work as defined in Section 6.3 (1) above, he shall be paid for all time worked but not less than two (2) hours at a rate of time and one-half (1 1⁄2) his regular rate of pay.
+- (2) If an employee is called back to work as defined in Section 6.3 (1) above, he shall be paid for all time worked but not less than two (2) hours for Sergeants at a rate of time and one-half (1 1⁄2) the employee's hourly base pay or time and one-half compensatory time, at the employee's option, and for Lieutenants at the employee's hourly base pay or straight time compensatory time, at the employee's option.
 Each call back shall be a two (2) hour minimum.

-(3) Required court attendance that is continuous with the beginning or end of a regular shift shall mean any required court attendance that begins fifteen (15) minutes from the beginning or thirty (30) minutes from the end of the regular shift, in which case the employee is paid from the end or up to the beginning of his regular shift.
+- (3) Required court attendance that is continuous with the beginning or end of a regular shift shall mean any required court attendance that begins fifteen (15) minutes from the beginning or thirty (30) minutes from the end of the regular shift.

+in which case the employee is paid from the end or up to the beginning of his regular shift.
 Other required court attendance that falls outside these parameters would be treated as call back.